 Food came courtesy of Pip Lacey, Great British Menu winner and executive chef at King’s Cross restaurant hicce.
 It wasn’t one for the veggies: beef was the prime focus – and, indeed, there was a neon sign saying: ‘Yes, we have no vegetarian food’.

 There was no menu as such, but guests enjoyed sharing starters alongside a roast-style main, plus dessert.
 The concept was nose-to-tail, seasonal dining, made predominantly using produce from the farm.
 Dishes included beef croquettes with pickled chilli, grilled courgettes with bone marrow, small beef pasties with raspberry and steak tartare, followed by two pasta sharers: beef ragu and agnolotti.
 Next up was beef sausages, roast potatoes and heritage tomatoes, topped off with a dessert of strawberries and cream with ‘Bee Juice’ (honey, which you can buy in the shop).

 When Did Jeremy Clarkson’s Restaurant Close?

 People flocked to the restaurant from far and wide – but this led to complaints from locals, who claimed the venture was leading to heavy traffic and disrupting the peaceful area.

-Recently, though, it appears the presenter has had a change of heart.
-He has lodged an appeal against the council’s decision, and a hearing will be held in March.
+Clarkson lodged an appeal against the council’s decision, and a hearing was held in March, though a verdict is yet to be reached.
 Commenting on this, the council said: ‘We understand that the planning process shown in season two of Clarkson’s Farm can seem obstructive and that people will be confused by the planning decisions at Diddly Squat Farm.

 ‘As with any other planning authority, we have a legal responsibility to make sure that planning laws and policies are followed correctly by everyone to manage development and protect local communities and the environment.’